motech-implementations/nms-deployment/README.md

 -- ("GRANT USAGE" is synonymous to "no privileges") GRANT USAGE ON *.* TO 'collectd'@'localhost';

+-- ("GRANT PROCESS" allows access to show processlist) GRANT PROCESS ON *.* TO 'collectd'@'localhost';

 -- Permissions for the MasterStats and SlaveStats options GRANT REPLICATION CLIENT ON *.* TO 'collectd'@'localhost';
 ```